-I. INTRODUCTION 2
+I. INTRODUCTION 1

 II.
-SCOPE 3
+SCOPE 2

 III.
-GENERAL APPROACH: CLASSIFICATION AND STREAMLINING OF REGULATORY REQUIREMENTS 5
+GENERAL APPROACH: DEVICE CLASSIFICATION AND STREAMLINING OF APPLICATION OF REGULATORY REQUIREMENTS 4

 IV.
-COMBINATION PRODUCTS 10
+COMBINATION PRODUCTS 9

-V. USE OF A DEVICE WITH ONLY ONE PARTICULAR TYPE OF CELL-BAS RMAT OR MORE THAN ONE TYPE OF CELL-BASED RMAT
+v.
+FACTORS TO CONSIDER FOR WHEN A DEVICE MAY BE INTENDED FOR USE WITH ONLY ONE PARTICULAR TYPE OF CELL-BASED RMAT OR WITH MORE THAN ONE TYPE OF CELL-BASED RMAT .0